TWUOnline/moodlehelp/why-course-showing.md

-There are several reasons that your course might not be showing in Moodle.
+There are several reasons why your course might not be showing in Moodle.

 * Your instructor has hidden the course while they are updating it.
 * Your dashboard is only showing some of your courses.